prairie-schooner/wav2vec-vc/README.md

 We aggregate those representations using the weighted-sum of them.
 The speaker/content layer weights are pre-trained to perform the speaker/content-related speech task.
-Given those layer weights, we freeze and embed them into Wav2vec-VC.
+Given those layer weights, we freeze and embed them into the speaker/content encoder of Wav2vec-VC.